Skip to Content

 tabby american curl

 Curious, clever, and people-loving, the American Curl is perfect for families.
-They love to greet people with a little head bump or a rub against the legs.
+Don’t be surprised if your cat headbutts you or rubs against the legs, they are affectionate in the most peculiar of ways.
 Curls are also active and adaptable, with older Curls known to be just as active as younger ones.

 16. Abyssinian Cats

 Your Abyssinian cat may well become your best friend.
-This high energy cats are always on and ready for fun.
-What they love most is being close to their owner so they will tend to be in whichever room that you are in.
+These high-energy cats are always on and ready for fun.
+What they love most is being close to their owner, so they will be in whichever room you are in.

-This breed has a relatively small face which means its large almond shaped eyes stand out even more.
+This breed has a relatively small face, meaning this large-eyed cat stands out even more.

 young Abyssinian cat in action